sjs329/Bounded-Circles/README.md

 *TODO:*
 * Fix circle-bouncing-off-circle physics
+  * Some collisions just don't look right
+  * balls sometimes get stuck together and do weird stuff
   * Add mass into momentum equations so we can affect circle velocity due to bullets
 * Add start screen
   * Make a button press to start?
 Or maybe just a key